Skip to navigation Skip to content

 It’s important that health charities like Esme’s Umbrella have clinicians as trustees

-The support provided by our clinician trustees Professor ffytche and Professor Mariya Moosajee, Consultant Ophthalmologist at Moorfields Eye Hospital and Great Ormond Street Hospital for Children and Clinician Scientist specialising in genetic eye diseases at the Francis Crick Institute, is invaluable.
+The support provided by our clinician trustees Professor Ffytche and Professor Mariya Moosajee, Consultant Ophthalmologist at Moorfields Eye Hospital and Great Ormond Street Hospital for Children and Clinician Scientist specialising in genetic eye diseases at the Francis Crick Institute, is invaluable.
 Without their specialist knowledge we would be unable to keep up to date on the latest research and clinical developments.

 The work of a trustee can be very rewarding (if not financially), but for clinicians who have been invited to become a trustee, it’s important to make sure that the charity is run as you would like it to be.
 Check it out before you say yes.